 Mastitis causes a woman’s breast to become swollen, painful, inflamed and it might appear red or darker, depending on skin colour.
-It usually occurs within the first three months after giving birth (NHS Choices, 2019a).
+It usually occurs within the first three months after giving birth (NHS Start for Life, no date).

 Mastitis usually occurs in one breast, but may affect both.
 Symptoms usually develop quickly and might include:

 - a lump on the breast that is sore and hard (also see our article about blocked milk ducts); it might feel hot and painful to touch, and the area may be red or dark, although this can be more difficult to see on darker skin

 a burning pain that might be continuous or happen while you’re breastfeeding